github/vscode-github-actions/README.md

 # GitHub Actions for VS Code

-Simple extension to interact with GitHub Actions from within VS Code.
+Very simple, unofficial extension to interact with GitHub Actions from within VS Code.

 # View workflows for the currently opened repository